dcycle/d6_to_d8_migration_example/README.md

 Docker containers, and tells you what you should do to accomplish the migration.

+This project will install, in Docker containers, a Drupal 6 site with some custom content; a brand new empty Drupal 8 site; and give you instructions on how to perform a migration from one to the other.

-This very simple examples installs a Drupal 6 site with two content types:
+The Drupal 6 site has two content types with associated content:

  * `legacy_type_one` which has a `field_select` field with three options.
  * `legacy_type_two` which has a `field_anything` text field.